CD Graduate Admission FAQs

-- How is merit-based financial aid determined?
-Do I have to apply?
+- What kind of financial aid is available and do I have to apply?

 - What percentage of students receive merit-based financial aid?

-- Are there opportunities to work with the departmental faculty?
+- Are there opportunities to work on campus?

 May I enter the graduate program if I don’t have an undergraduate degree in Communication Disorders?